arpitbbhayani/quora-widget/README.md

 Unofficial Quora Widget
 ----------------------------------------
-A very light weight JS to add Quora cards on your websites.
+Quora cards for your profile.

 The cards look something like this.